Ayurvedic Astrology: Hinduism Today

 Ketu retrograding over the galactic center in this situation brings up deep-seated collective karmic issues and planetary karmic rectification.
 Ketu, when positive, rules over liberation, higher knowledge and astrology.
 At a lower level, however, it indicates dangerous technologies, weapons, conflict and terrorism, with a weakening physical and psychological immunity.

-While this particular Kalasarpa Yoga has ended now, its side effects remain.
-Another Kalasarpa Yoga will come up later in 2021, not as dangerous but still reflecting the ongoing difficulties of our new time of troubles, which is related to yet other astrological factors we do not have the space to address here.
+While the 2020 Kalasarpa Yoga has ended, its side effects remain.
+Another Kalasarpa Yoga arose in 2021 with Ketu in Scorpio and Rahu in Taurus, reflecting the ongoing difficulties of our new time of troubles, which is related to yet other astrological factors.
 A previous difficult Kalasarpa Yoga in 2019 prepared the way for that of 2020.

 With a growing interest in traditional medicine and natural healing, people are developing a new interest in medical astrology, and the Ayurveda/Jyotish connection is gaining recognition once more.
 By understanding our Vedic birth chart as well as our Ayurvedic constitution, we gain a compelling model for life counseling and the development of positive life strategies, for physical health and right living on all levels.
 National or planetary well-being as examined through medical astrology is yet another important area of study that needs more trained astrologers to examine and verify.